nodejs/node/doc/guides/technical-priorities.md

 Base HTTP support is a key component of modern cloud-native applications and built-in support was part of what made Node.js a success in the first 10 years.
 The current implementation is hard to support and a common source of vulnerabilities.
-It is important that we work towards an implementation which is easier to support and makes it easier to integrate the new HTTP versions (HTTP3, QUIC) and to support efficient implementations of different versions concurrently.
+We must work towards an implementation which is easier to support and makes it easier to integrate the new HTTP versions (HTTP3, QUIC) and to support efficient implementations of different versions concurrently.